25 Black Gospel Songs That Have Their Roots in Slavery

 Just like other Negro spirituals, I’m on My Way to Canaan Land has a dual meaning for slaves.
 The word Canaan doesn’t only mean Heaven, but also north, and particularly the British colonies that later became Canada.
 That was the place where fugitive slaves were going in order to be free.

-These are just some of the truly inspiring gospel songs written and sung by slaves in America facing unimaginable pain.
+These are just some of the truly inspiring black gospel songs written and sung by slaves in America facing unimaginable pain.

 WATCH: In Uganda, Blind Football Is a Ray of Sunshine

 How can blind people play football (known as soccer in the US)?
 Let these Uganda players show you!
 Football is...

 WATCH: The Harriet Tubman of Tiny House Living

 For many, living in a less than a 500sqft house might seem impossible.
 For Jewel Pearson, it is the luxurious...

 WATCH: Why Gang Violence Has Risen Since 2020